Why Life Insurance from your Super Fund may not be so super!

 Retail life insurance policies, in addition to paying on death or terminal illness, may offer an advancement of funds to cover funeral costs, reimbursement of financial planning costs, grief counselling sessions, child trauma cover or payment of accommodation costs for you or your family living away from home while you are terminally ill.

-Retail TPD policies may include a partial disablement benefit which is payable on the loss of a limb or sight in an eye, regardless of whether you can continue to work.
+Retail “Any Occupation” TPD policies may include a partial disablement benefit which is payable on the loss of a limb or sight in an eye, regardless of whether you can continue to work.
 This benefit is not available under a super policy.
-Retail policies can also provide TPD cover for homemakers and others who are not currently working.
+Retail policies can also provide better quality “Own Occupation” cover and TPD cover for homemakers.

-11. Super fund cover may have general exclusions
+11. Life insurance through Super may have general exclusions

 Although super fund default cover may be automatically accepted without health questions or medical exams, in some cases a general exclusion will be applied for pre-existing health conditions for a period of time, which can be for first 5 years of the policy.
 The problem with this is that you may not realise that you aren’t covered for certain conditions.